 Overall Summary Note: Due to Daylight Saving Time, advisories from the National Hurricane Center are now issued one hour earlier than usual.
 For example, the next full advisory on Eta will be at 4pm ET/3 PM CT with an intermediate intensity advisory at 1pm ET/12pm CT.
-Tropical Storm Eta - The center of Eta is located well inland over Nicaragua and moving west at 7 mph. - Eta will turn west-northwestward later today or tonight, then turn north or northeast Thursday night into Friday. - Maximum sustained winds are near 50 mph, and Eta is expected to degenerate into a remnant low on Thursday. - The remnants will redevelop in the western Caribbean Friday or Saturday, with Eta regaining tropical storm strength.
-However, the details on the track and intensity will remain uncertain until the system moves back over water Friday.
+Tropical Storm Eta - The center of Eta is located about 100 miles east of Tegucigalpa, Honduras and moving west at 7 mph. - Maximum sustained winds are near 40 mph, and Eta should become a tropical depression and remnant low overnight. - Eta will turn toward the north and northeast Thursday and Friday, moving back into the western Caribbean.
+The remnants will redevelop back into a tropical storm. - However, the details on the track and intensity will remain uncertain until the system moves back over water Friday. - Once the storm is near South Florida, Eta may move westward into the eastern Gulf of Mexico.
 Florida Outlook:

 - Prior to any impacts from Eta, locally heavy rainfall in association with a stalled front will be possible across South Florida and the Keys through the end of the week.
 1-3" of rain, locally 4-6" will be possible through Saturday. - As Eta approaches, heavy rainfall will become likely again across South Florida and the Keys.
-7-day rainfall totals (including the heavy rain this week) could approach a widespread 6-12" with localized totals of 15"+. - Additional impacts, such as tornadoes, storm surge, and winds, are still uncertain. - Beyond 5 days, the system may need to be monitored farther north in the state, but this remains highly uncertain.
-The next tropics packet will be issued this afternoon with the 4PM ET advisory.
+7-day rainfall totals (including the heavy rain this week) could approach a widespread 6-12" with localized totals of 15"+. - Additional impacts, such as tornadoes, storm surge, and strong winds, are still uncertain. - Beyond 5 days, the system may need to be monitored farther north in the state, but this remains highly uncertain.
+The next tropics packet will be issued Thursday morning with the 10AM ET advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.